kanidm/kanidm/book/src/integrations/oauth2/examples.md

     the redirect URL, and scope access to the `opkssh_users` group:

     ```sh
-    # The last argument, the origin parameter, is required, but a dead link.
+    # The redirect origin is set to localhost for local callbacks
     kanidm system oauth2 create-public opkssh opkssh http://localhost:3000

     # Add the specific redirect URIs used by OPKSSH